4. STAGING AND CLASSIFICATION SYSTEMS

 | T2 | Tumour invades any of the following: prostatic stroma, corpus spongiosum, periurethral muscle |

-| T3 | Tumour invades any of the following: corpus cavernosum, beyond prostatic capsule, bladder neck (extraprostatic extension) |
+| T3 | Tumour invades any of the following: corpus cavernosum, beyond prostatic capsule, or bladder neck (extraprostatic extension) |

 | T4 | Tumour invades other adjacent organs (invasion of the bladder or rectum) |

-| N - Regional Lymph Nodes | |
+| N - Regional lymph nodes | |

 | NX | Regional lymph nodes cannot be assessed |